-• Health Analytics: The mission of this concentration is to prepare public health professionals with the analytical, research, and statistical skills necessary to benchmark and evaluate health improvement initiatives in community and health care settings.
+- Epidemiology and Biostatistics: The mission of this concentration is to prepare public health professionals with the analytical, research, and statistical skills necessary to benchmark and evaluate health improvement initiatives in community and health care settings.
 Increasingly, the health field is challenged to adopt an evidence-based approach to preventing and treating disease and disability.
-The mission is considered met if the student applies research, statistical, and/or problem-solving skills that the Practicum Organization finds valuable or beneficial.

-MPH Practicum Manual

-- Health Policy & Management: The mission of this concentration is to provide students with the policy background, knowledge and skills that will be particularly useful in advancing careers involving management functions in health and healthcare related organizations.
-Courses address economics, policy and principles of management.
-Some courses in this concentration are offered in collaboration with Stony Brook's College of Business. - Community Health: The mission of this concentration is to prepare students for community-based work in public health.
+The mission is considered met if the student applies research, statistical, and/or problem-solving skills that the Practicum Organization finds valuable or beneficial. - Generalist: The mission of the generalist concentration is to allow advanced degree students to achieve specialized public health competencies optimally aligned with their professional aspirations, by providing them the opportunity to design and complete an individualized curriculum that best meets their educational needs.
+Advanced degree students are those who have already completed or are concurrently completing the graduate degree required for advanced practice in their current health profession.
+Students in this track have varying flexibility to complete combinations of relevant concentration courses and electives.
+The mission is considered met when the student successfully undertakes a practicum project that satisfies their tailored concentration requirements, as determined with guidance from program faculty. - Health Policy & Management: The mission of the MPH Health Policy and Management Concentration is to develop foundational proficiency in health management knowledge, skills, and abilities among aspiring public health professionals.
+Our students learn from a dynamic faculty who value research and innovative methods to facilitate excellence in the learning of health management and population health competencies.
+Graduates will be prepared to contribute to the health sector with enhanced policy, management, and leadership skills.
+Courses in this concentration address economics, law, finance, policy, and the principles of management.
+The mission is considered met if the student performs a Practicum related to health policy, program planning and implementation, or health care management. - Community Health: The mission of this concentration is to prepare students for community-based work in public health.
 Students will acquire skills and knowledge related to planning, implementing, and evaluating community health improvement projects and interventions.
 They also will learn the principles of community-based participatory research and community engagement.
 The mission is considered met if the student performs a Practicum related to planning, implementing, or evaluating community health improvement projects or interventions for a Practicum Organization.